UK Parliament Week: History

-Parliament Week 2017 was held on 13-19 November during which 4,596 events took place across the UK involving 360,000 people.
-In 2018, Parliament Week was held on 12-18 November.
+Parliament Week 2017 was held on 13–19 November during which 4,596 events took place across the UK involving 360,000 people.
+In 2018, Parliament Week was held on 12–18 November.
 It focused on events celebrating 100 years of women's suffrage in parliamentary elections in the United Kingdom and all men getting the vote.
 This was coordinated with Parliament's "Vote100" events.
+It involved almost 1 million people and more than 8,100 activities.

-In 2019, Council of British International Schools around the world were encouraged to participate in UK Parliament Week, taking place form 2-8 November.
+In 2019, Council of British International Schools around the world were encouraged to participate in UK Parliament Week, taking place form 2–8 November.
 The Church of England and Nottingham Trent University also participated.
 Over 1.2 million people took part across England, Northern Ireland, Scotland and Wales and in 47 other countries around the world.
-The 2020 UK Parliament Week, its tenth year, supported Make Your Mark, a British Youth Council campaign providing an opportunity for 11-18 year olds across the UK to vote on policies they would like to introduce or change.
+The 2020 UK Parliament Week, its tenth year, supported Make Your Mark, a British Youth Council campaign providing an opportunity for 11-18 year-olds across the UK to vote on policies they would like to introduce or change.

+There were 10,000 activities organised in 2021 in every region and nation of the UK, and in many other countries around the world, in which 1.1 million people took part.
+The Open University's OpenLearn platform marked UK Parliament Week 2022 with a new 'social change' course.
+A Hindu community group, which has been involved in UK Parliament Week since 2018, organised a debate about climate change.
+In November 2023, more than 11,000 events were planned across the country, as well as in the Crown Dependencies and the British Overseas Territories.
+UK Parliament Week in 2024 took place from 18-24 November.
+During the week, the Speaker of the House of Commons met young students holding a ‘Pupil Parliament’; and a number of MPs and MSPs met elderly residents in care homes in their constituencies.